Lancelot Andrewes: Legacy

 Andrewes preached regularly and submissively before James I and his court on the anniversaries of the Gowrie Conspiracy and the Gunpowder Plot.
 These sermons were used to promulgate the doctrine of the Divine Right of Kings.

 His Life was written by Alexander Whyte (Edinburgh, 1896), M. Wood (New York, 1898), and Robert Lawrence Ottley (Boston, 1894).
-His services to his church have been summed up thus: (1) he has a keen sense of the proportion of the faith and maintains a clear distinction between what is fundamental, needing ecclesiastical commands, and subsidiary, needing only ecclesiastical guidance and suggestion; (2) as distinguished from the earlier protesting standpoint, e.g. of the Thirty-nine Articles, he emphasized a positive and constructive statement of the Anglican position.
+His services to his church have been summed up thus: (1) he has a keen sense of the proportion of the faith and maintains a clear distinction between what is fundamental, needing ecclesiastical commands, and subsidiary, needing only ecclesiastical guidance and suggestion; (2) as distinguished from the earlier protesting standpoint, e.g. of the Thirty-nine Articles, he emphasised a positive and constructive statement of the Anglican position.

 His best-known work is the Preces Privatae or Private Prayers, edited by Alexander Whyte (1896), which has widespread appeal and has remained in print since renewed interest in Andrewes developed in the 19th century.
 The Preces Privatae were first published by R. Drake in 1648; an improved edition by F. E. Brightman appeared in 1903.
 John Rutter set some of those prayers to music.
-Andrewes's other works occupy eight volumes in the Library of Anglo-Catholic Theology (1841 – 1854).
+Andrewes's other works occupy eight volumes in the Library of Anglo-Catholic Theology (1841–1854).
 Ninety-six of his sermons were published in 1631 by command of Charles I, have been occasionally reprinted, and are considered among the most rhetorically developed and polished sermons of the late-sixteenth and early-seventeenth centuries.
-Because of these, Andrewes has been commemorated by literary greats such as T. S. Eliot.
+Because of these, Andrewes was commemorated by T. S. Eliot.